lopspec/lopspec/docs/cookbook/configuration.rst

 ``src/Text/Markdown.php`` and it contains ``namespace Acme\Text;``.
 If you need to support a legacy PSR-0 directory structure that includes the first part of the namespace simple add it to the end of the src and/or spec paths as needed.
+An example of this will be given in the next section.

 Spec and source locations
 -------------------------

-The default locations used by **lopspec** for the spec files and source files are `spec` and `src` respectively.
+The default locations used by **lopspec** for the spec files and source files are ``spec`` and ``src`` respectively.
 You may find that this does not always suit your needs.
 You can specify an alternative location in the configuration file.
 You cannot do this at the command line as it does not make sense for a spec or source files path to change at runtime.

 You can specify alternative values depending on the namespace of the class you are describing.
-In lopspec, you can group specification files by a certain namespace in a *suite*.
-For each suite, you have several configuration settings:
+In **lopspec**, you can group specification files by a certain namespace in a **suite**.
+For each suite, you have several configuration settings you can use:

 * ``src_namespace`` [**default**: empty string] - The namespace of the classes.
-  Used for locating and build the full path to classes and added to the ``spec_namespace`` as well.
+  Used for locating and build the full path to classes and added to the ``spec_namespace`` as well when working with specifications.
+* ``src_path`` [**default**: ``src``] - The path to store the generated classes.
+Paths are relative to the location of the config file. **lopspec** creates the directories if they do not exist.
+This does not include the namespace directories which are add as a suffix when making paths.
+So the full path looks like ``%src_path%/%src_namespace%/...`` but note it uses PSR-4 so the path is shorten following PSR rules so see below for more info.
 * ``spec_namespace`` [**default**: ``Spec``] - The namespace prefix for
   specifications.
 The complete namespace for specifications is ``%spec_namespace%\%src_namespace%``.
-* ``src_path`` [**default**: ``src``] - The path to store the generated classes.
-Paths are relative to the location of the config file. **lopspec** creates the directories if they do not exist.
-This does not include the namespace directories which are add as suffix when making paths.
 * ``spec_path`` [**default**: ``spec``] - The path of the specifications.
 This does not include the spec prefix or namespace which are added as needed when building a full path.
+An example full path might look like ``%spec_path%/%spec_namespace%/%src_namespace%`` with same PSR-4 rules applied as with ``src_path``.

 Some examples: